jotaelesalinas/laravel-adminless-ldap-auth/README.md

 Tested on 2018-11-20 with Laravel v5.7 and Adldap2-Laravel v5.0.

-If you want to see the old version, for Laravel 5.5 and Adldap2-Laravel 3.0, you can access it at [Tutorial_Laravel-5.5_Adldap2-3.0.md](Tutorial_Laravel-5.5_Adldap2-3.0.md).
-But I strongly suggest following this tutorial, as it addresses several issues.

 **Disclaimer**: I created this GitHub repo because I faced a very specific problem some time ago and I could not find a solution on the internet.
 I decided to share the solution I came up with, just in case anyone else stumbled upon the same problem.
 You can consider this a proof-of-concept.
 I am really sorry but I can't look into your code or provide solutions to other use cases like Active Directory.
 That said, if you find a problem with this repo, you are very welcome to open an issue, indicating where exactly the error is, or even better, fix it and send a pull request.

 ### 1. Create a new Laravel project and install Adldap2-Laravel